DaveBenham/VenomModules/README.md

 - **SWAP**: The probabiliy is the chance that the routing will be set to swapped, regardless of the current routing.
 A positive result yields a swapped routing, a negative result yields a no-swap routing.
 - **GATE**: The routing is always in a swap configuration whenever the TRIG input is low.
 Upon transition to high, a positive coin toss results in a no-swap routing throughout the TRIG high state.
 A negative result remains in a swap configuration.

-The module generally responds to a leading edge transition from low to high of the TRIG input.
-The RISE knob sets the threshold for a transition to high, and the FALL knob sets the threshold for a transition to low.
+The module generally responds to a leading edge transition from low to high of the TRIG input or the manual TRIG button.
+The TRIG button works by adding 10V to the TRIG input.

+The RISE knob sets the threshold for a trigger transition to high, and the FALL knob sets the threshold for a transition to low.
 By default the RISE is set to 1V, and the FALL to 0.1V.
 If currently low, then a TRIG input >= the RISE threshold transistions to HIGH.
 The input remains high until the input falls below the FALL threshold, upon which it returns to a low state.

 If the RISE threshold is less than the FALL threshold, then the roles are reversed, and the Bernoulli Switch is triggered by a trailing transition from high to low.
 If using GATE mode, the routing will always have a swapped configuration whenever the input is high, and the configuration may switch to no-swap upon transition to low.

+The TRIG button is not guaranteed to always trigger a coin toss - it depends on how the RISE and FALL are configured, as well as the current TRIG input value.

 A pair of yellow lights indicate the current routing configuration.
 A yellow light glowing to the left of the PROB knob indicates a no-swap configuration.
 A glowing yellow light to the right indicates a swap configuration.